SLLUG/SLLUG.github.io/index.md

 - LUG Rules and Regulations - What are other groups using?
 What should we do?
 - Future Location Taskforce

-The major goal of this meeting is to build long-term plans about how meetings will take place in the future.
+The major goal of this meeting was to build long-term plans about how meetings will take place in the future.
 Specifically, 3/4ths of the agenda consists of "What are we going to talk about?", "Who gets to decide?", and "Where will we do it?"